travelaudience/data-engineering-challenge/README.md

 ## Environment & Language

-You have a free hand in choosing the programming language, framework, and environment in which the code is developed and demonstrated.
-For any further questions, feel free to reach out to your contact at travelaudience.
+You have a free hand in choosing the programming language in which the code is developed and demonstrated.
+We do recommend implementing the solution in a data processing framework like Beam, Spark or Flink, demonstrating your engineering skills within such a framework.
+For any further questions, feel free to reach out to your contact at Amadeus.

 ## Licensing